qualweb/qualweb/packages/crawler/README.md

 # QualWeb Crawler

-Crawler mechanism for qualweb.
-Implementation using [simplecrawler](https://github.com/simplecrawler/simplecrawler).
+Crawler mechanism for QualWeb.
+Implementation using [puppeteer](https://github.com/puppeteer/puppeteer).

 ## How to install